Google integrates Nest with HomeKit to bring smart home integration one step closer | ExBulletin

 The three-arrow Matter logo on this smart bulb indicates a smart home technology that works well with other Matter certified devices.

-Connectivity Standard Alliance; Illustrations by Stephen Shankland / CNET Matter are already in Google’s head
+Connectivity Standard Alliance / Illustration by Stephen Shankland / CNET Matter is already in Google’s head

 Especially Google is now out in front of the pack.
 The company has already detailed some of the steps it is currently taking or will take to prepare its Google Nest smart home gadgets and Android mobile devices for Matter’s prime-time debut.